prakharevan1/java-cipher-encryption/README.md

 # My cipher program

-**I made this for fun and I was bored, but yeah heres the code** **If you use this, I really just want some credit and follow the gpl v3 license ig**
+**I made this for fun and I was bored, but yeah heres the code** **This program uses the MIT license, and I want some credit if you plan on using this code**

 ## how to contribute
 1. clone the repo (fork it? idk)